Jennifer Dragon

-Jennifer Dragon, originally Jennifer Murphy and sometimes using the codename Smasher, is a recurring fictional character in Erik Larsen's Savage Dragon and Robert Kirkman's Invincible, set in the Image Universe.
+Jennifer Dragon, originally Jennifer Murphy and sometimes using the codename Smasher, is a recurring comic book character in Erik Larsen's Savage Dragon and Robert Kirkman's Invincible.
 The wife of the Savage Dragon and mother of Angel and Malcolm Dragon, she debuted in the first issue of The Savage Dragon: Sex & Violence mini-series, though she had a one-panel cameo prior to that in Savage Dragon issue 40.

 Fictional character biography

 Before The Savage Dragon

 The Savage Dragon characters appeared in two series prior to Image Comics' founding, but neither are canon to the current Savage Dragon series.
 In Graphic Fantasy, a self-published title by Larsen and two friends, The Dragon was a widower, with his wife Liz being shown in flashback in both issues.
 Liz looked almost identical to Jennifer and was killed in the same way.
 A similar character appeared in Megaton, again being identical in looks and possessing the same powers as Jennifer.
 The character also had a baby girl.
 In the letter column of Savage Dragon #37 Erik Larsen confirmed that these characters were Jennifer, albeit with different names, in response to a rumor about a new love interest appearing in an upcoming Savage Dragon annual.
 (The annual became the Sex and Violence mini-series.)